Imatinib: Dermatofibrosarcoma protuberans (DFSP)

 The FDA granted approval for the treatment of dermatofibrosarcoma protuberans (DFSP) patients in 2006.
 Specifically adult patients with unresectable, recurrent and/or metastatic dermatofibrosarcoma protuberans (DFSP).
 Prior to approval DFSP was considered unresponsive to chemotherapy treatments.

 Other

 The FDA has approved imatinib for use in adults with relapsed or refractory Philadelphia chromosome-positive acute lymphoblastic leukemia (Ph+ ALL), myelodysplastic/myeloproliferative diseases associated with platelet-derived growth factor receptor gene rearrangements, aggressive systemic mastocytosis without or an unknown D816V c-KIT mutation, hypereosinophilic syndrome and/or chronic eosinophilic leukemia who have the FIP1L1-PDGFRα fusion kinase (CHIC2 allele deletion) or FIP1L1-PDGFRα fusion kinase negative or unknown, unresectable, recurrent and/or metastatic dermatofibrosarcoma protuberans.
 On 25 January 2013, Gleevec was approved for use in children with Ph+ ALL.

 For treatment of progressive plexiform neurofibromas associated with neurofibromatosis type I, early research has shown potential for using the c-KIT tyrosine kinase blocking properties of imatinib.
-According to a small trial, imatinib is an effective drug in some patients with aggressive fibromatosis.
+There have been several phase 2 trials of imatinib for aggressive fibromatosis.